brackeen/ok-file-formats/test/README.md

 For PNG tests, the [PngSuite](http://www.schaik.com/pngsuite/pngsuite.html) images from Willem van Schaik are used.

-At the moment, some of the PNG tests are failing when tested against ImageMagick 7 (16-bit PNGs with transparency).
+At the moment, some of the PNG tests are failing when tested against ImageMagick 7.0.8-12 (2- and 4-bit grayscale PNGs).
 These are false negatives - `ok_png` is correct, and either ImageMagick or an underlying library ImageMagick uses are incorrect.

 To test Apple's proprietary PNG extensions, the tests must run on an actual iOS device, and not the simulator.